buttheadbob/MDK-SE/Debugging-Your-Scripts.md

 So...
 We're still going to have bugs, how can we trace them?

 ### Echo
 Let's start simple, with the `Echo`.
-This is a method belonging to the scripts base class, `MyGridProgram` (it's a delegate property actually, but [I'll get back to that](#echo-performance-and-tricks).
+This is a method belonging to the scripts base class, `MyGridProgram` (it's a delegate property actually, but [I'll get back to that](#echo-performance-and-tricks)).
 This method can be used to output text to the programmable block's detail area.
 For instance, this:

 ```csharp
 public void Main()